Millennium Villages Project: Evaluations

 A rigorous evaluation of the MVP is impossible due to shortcomings in the project's evaluation design which include the "subjective choice of intervention sites, the subjective choice of comparison sites, the lack of baseline data on comparison sites, the small sample size, and the short time horizon".
 A self-published assessment comparing villages three years into the project to how they were initially estimated large impacts on health, agricultural yield, and a variety of other measures.
 As some of this may have been due to regional improvements unrelated to the MVP, an independent evaluation comparing the MV to surrounding areas finds the effects are much more modest.
 An additional independent evaluation found that while agricultural productivity increased, final household income was not increased by the MVP.

 In 2012, the MVP published an assessment in the Lancet showing "reductions in poverty, food insecurity, stunting, and malaria parasitaemia".
 Objections were raised to some of the conclusions in the assessment, and the authors were forced to correct them subsequently: calculations of the under-5 child mortality rate were flawed and withdrawn as the rate appears to have improved less in the MVP sites than in the surrounding regions.

+Regardless of the metrics showing progress in the individual Millenium Village sites, the overarching aim of the interventions in these villages was to show that the ideas could act as a template for other villages to follow.
+In line with this aim we can assess their success by asking if other villages followed and not.
+At the end of the Jeffrey Sachs and Angelina Diary of their visit to Sauri, Kenya, they suggest this is the first of a million villages.
+The clear outcome is that other villages did not follow.